Your browser version is no longer supported, so you may experience issues while using this site.

 Lucky for Sven he’s on top of his sleigh maintenance.
 Even luckier – he’s got AAMI’s roadside assistance, which now covers sleighs (and cars, of course).

-Disclaimer: Roadside assistance for sleighs is limited to a sleigh that is being towed on a trailer, where the car towing the trailer is being towed after a breakdown.
-AAMI Roadside Assist is an optional extra only available in conjunction with AAMI comprehensive car insurance.
-Before buying this insurance issued by AAI Limited trading as AAMI read the PDS.
-Go to aami.com.au for a copy.
+Roadside assistance for sleighs is limited to a sleigh that is being towed on a trailer, where the car towing the trailer is being towed after a breakdown.
+AAMI Roadside Assist is an Optional Cover only available in conjunction with AAMI Comprehensive Car Insurance.
+Before buying this insurance issued by AAI Limited trading as AAMI, read the PDS.

 Any advice provided is general only and does not take into account a person’s objectives, financial situation or needs.
 The information should not be used as a substitute for professional advice.
 We do not accept legal responsibility for any loss incurred as a result of reliance upon any information presented – please make your own enquiries.